chkr1011/HA4IoT/README.md

 ## Available virtual actuators
 * Button
+* Virtual Button (only available at the App)
+* Switch
 * Motion detector
-* Roller shutters
+* Roller shutter
 * Lamp
 * Socket
-* Combine multiple actuators into virtual ones
 * Humidity sensor
 * Temperature sensor
+* Window
-* State machine (for complex actuators like fans or 'moods' for lights)
+* State machine (for complex actuators like fans or 'moods' for lights or fans)
+* Combine multiple actuators into virtual ones

+## Available automations
+* Opening roller shutters after sunrise
+* Closing roller shutters after sunset
+* Closing roller shutters if outside temperature reaches a custom value (intended for rooms below the roof)
+* Prevent automatic opening of roller shutters if they maybe frozen (checking of outside temperature)
+* Prevent automatic opening of roller shutters if sunrise is too early (before your alarm clock)
+* Automatic light based on motion detectors
+* Autoamtic light based on time
+* Autoamtic lights can be configured to be only active at night
+* Disable automatic light if another light is already active
+* Disable every actuator temporary
+* The project provides a powerful condition framework which allows creating of complex autoamtions using C#

 ## Quick start
 The software solution contains the project ``HA4IoT.Controller.Demo`` which can be used to start playing around with the SDK.
 The other projects ``HA4IoT.Controller.Main`` and ``HA4IoT.Controller.Main`` containing a full "real life" configuration which can be used as an example but will not work without the required hardware.